sethclover/SE317_Lab7/TESTPLAN.md

 ## 3. GUI Testing

-GUI testing will be performed using a UI test tool (Cypress, Selenium, Testigma, or similar).
+GUI testing will be performed using the AssertJ-Swing UI testing library.
 Each test case will include input sequence and expected visual results.

 ### 3.1 TR1: Test GUI Functions